 You have now determined what a playbook is, when to use it and why you need it.
 Click here to learn how to build one.
 Sales Enablement leaders need to provide the tools for sales teams to be successful.
 Sales Playbooks are an effective way of doing that.

 Realizing the full value of your sales program investments often requires a playbook to enable sales.
-If you need more help, download our 10th annual workbook, How to Make Your Number in 2017.
-Turn to page 319 of the PDF.
 To request a workshop with a sales enablement subject matter expert simply sign up for a MySBI account and check the box in your preferences to request a workshop.